imsma/imsma.github.io/_posts/2019-03-27-highly-available-private-networking-using-keepalived.md

     net.ipv4.ip_nonlocal_bind = 1
     ```

-## Setup Master Server Node using Keepalived and VRRP
+## Setup Master Server node using Keepalived and VRRP

 In this section we will configure **Keepalived** for *master node*.
 Connect to first server with IP address *192.168.0.101* to configure it as *keepalived master node*.